The shift from business-centric to customer-centric approaches to product management

 Continuous product discovery and growth

-There’s always room for improvement and this is especially true in product management.
-Continuous product improvement establishes a process for assessing, evaluating, and improving the user experience.
-Adopting an iterative improvement process allows for refinement, inviting you and your team to resolve problems and offer new and exciting product features.
+There’s always room for improvement, and this is especially true in product management.
+Continuous product improvement requires establishing a process for assessing, evaluating, and improving the user experience.
+An iterative improvement process allows for refinement, inviting you and your team to resolve problems and offer new and exciting product features.

-The world of product management truly is about the journey over the destination because your work is never fully finished.
+The world of product management truly is about the journey over the destination because your work is never fully done.
 Keeping users happy with your product offerings requires a continuous feedback loop.
-And with the right tools in place, you’ll set everyone up for success.
+And with the right tools in place, you set everyone up for success.